AlejandroME/alejandrome.github.io/_posts/2017-01-09-sbt-start-guide.md

 * **The API docs need some work:** You won't find detailed information in the [API Docs](http://www.scala-sbt.org/0.13/api/#package) and that's a drawback because it makes the learning curve way more steep.
 * **Lack of *newbie* resources:** Well, *sort of*.
 There are [very](https://www.youtube.com/watch?v=V2rl62CZPVc) [good](https://www.youtube.com/watch?v=X6CnYQDL9Eg) [talks](https://www.youtube.com/watch?v=8aCLutYgRLA) about `sbt` but (and this is a personal opinion) none of these are focused for novices.
 Yeah, sure you need to understand `Scopes`, `Keys` and the concepts around the tool, but how do you focus the knowledge in a *step-by-step* manner to ease the process for newcomers?
 That's the point of writing this series (and I hope to achieve that).

-[You'll see criticism](http://dimafeng.com/2017/01/04/sbt/) [around](https://www.reddit.com/r/scala/comments/5a6muj/sbt_makes_me_want_to_give_up_scala/) [the tool](http://imranrashid.com/posts/scala-wrong/), but the idea here is to show that it's possible to create a simple *Getting Started* guide for understand the basics and then, if you like, continue your learning process based on the official documentation about `sbt`.
+[You'll see criticism](http://dimafeng.com/2017/01/04/sbt/) [around](https://www.reddit.com/r/scala/comments/5a6muj/sbt_makes_me_want_to_give_up_scala/) [the tool](http://imranrashid.com/posts/scala-wrong/), but the idea here is to show that it's possible to create a simple *Getting Started* guide to understand the basics and then, if you like, continue your learning process based on the official documentation about `sbt`.

 ## This isn't a criticism post, so let's get started!